 Ecommerce customer service

-Customer service in Non-Profit organizations
+Customer service in Non-Profit organisations

 10. Work Environment Of A Customer Service Representative

-They usually work in office cubicles in a call centre, customer contact centre, banks, insurance agencies, retail stores, or other organizations to interact with their customers by phone, online chat, email, or in person.
+They usually work in office cubicles in a call centre, customer contact centre, banks, insurance agencies, retail stores, or other organisations to interact with their customers by phone, online chat, email, or in person.
 Some employers also offer the convenience of working from home.

 While at work, they use a telephone, headset, and computer to take incoming telephone calls from customers or make outbound calls to their customers.